-I was recently contacted by 4 Parisian climbers to organize a weekend climbing on the side of Cassis.
-The goal, to touch real rock of course! it’s true that in Paris it’s not necessarily obvious! and above all achieve their first multi pitch!
+I was recently contacted by 4 Parisian climbers to organize a climbing weekend near Cassis.
+The goal is to touch real stones of course! it is true that in Paris it is not necessarily obvious! and above all to achieve their first multi-pitch route!

-After half a day on the cliff of the Semaphore to find its marks on the rock and learn the techniques of progression in multi pitch.
-We set off this Saturday to attack one of Cape affordable routes: “Two scoundrels three scoundrels”, rated TD with 5c mandatory steps.
+After half a day on the cliff of the Semaphore to find your marks on the rock and learn the techniques of progression on multi-pitch routes.
+We set off this Saturday to attack one of the affordable routes in Cape Town: "Two scoundrels, three scoundrels", TD rated with mandatory 5c steps.

-The effort remains sustained throughout, with very dizzying passages in some places.
-Fortunately, the wide turns at the relays allow you to rest before continuing… A beautiful adventure that they are not about to forget!
+The effort remains sustained throughout, with very dizzying passages in a few places.
+Fortunately the wide ledges at the relays allow you to rest before continuing … A great adventure that they will not soon forget!